VladimirGaristov/ROBKO_01-STM32/README.md

 * ST Hardware Abstraction Layer
 * libserialport

 ST's APIs make up most of the source code.
-The MCU firmware should run on all STM32xx boards with minimal changes.
+The MCU firmware should run on most STM32xx Nucleo boards with minimal changes.